How Many ml Should a Newborn Drink? Chart for Formula-Feeding Babies

 How Much Milk Should Newborns Drink Based on Body Weight

 Your newborn should eat around 75 ml of formula every day for every pound of body weight.
 In grams, that’s approximately every 453 grams.
-If your are breastfeeding, be sure to check our other baby feeding chart.
+If you are breastfeeding, be sure to check our other baby feeding chart.

-For example, a 10-pound or 0.7-stone baby will eat approximately 750 ml in total every 24-hour period.
+For example, a 10-pound or 0.7-stone baby will eat approximately 750 ml, in total, every 24-hour period.

 Most babies 8 weeks and older will not eat more than 960 ml per day though I’ve seen a few exceptions in my 15 years as a baby sleep consultant.
 Keep in mind that the total may vary slightly day-to-day, but if you have any concerns about a significant drop or increase in intake, be sure to discuss it with your healthcare provider as it may indicate a health issue.